arun-kr-reddy/notes/operating_system.md

   - shortest job first (SJF): process job with shorted execution time, is non-preemptive so can stil get stuck if shorter jobs arrive when long process executing
   - shortest remaining time first (SRTF): preemptive version of SJF (preempts running job), process job closest to completion, also known as shortest time to completion first (STFC)
   - round robin (RR): each job processed for a fixed time slice, preemptive, slice big enough to reduce context switch cost, good for response time & fairness, bad for turnaround time
-  - multi level feedback queue (MLFQ): used in linux, many queues in order of priority, process from highest prioriy queue, within same priority any algorithm like RR, priority of process reduces with its age
+  - multi level feedback queue (MLFQ): used in linux, many queues in order of priority, process from highest priority queue, within same priority any algorithm like RR, priority of process reduces with its age

 ### inter-process communication
 - **inter-process communication (IPC):** mechanisms to share information between processes, processes do not share any memory with each other